karimrvm/karimrvm.github.io/_pages/about.md

 Research Interests
 ======

-I am interested in structural and computational properties of (colored) link homology theories (foremost Khovanov homology) and applications in low-dimensional topology and related topics such as representation theor.
+I am interested in structural and computational properties of (colored) link homology theories (foremost Khovanov homology), their applications in low-dimensional topology and related topics such as representation theory.